sjmulder/ehost-moz/Readme.md

 eHo.st is a community-owned image hosting service.
 This plugin lets you upload images directly from a widget and the context (right-click) menu on any web page.

+New in version 1.2:

+* Added Control+Shift+E shortcut, it works the same as the widget.

 New in version 1.1:

 * Added an Add-on Bar widget that automatically picks the page’s main image and uploads it to eHo.st.